There are no upcoming auctions

 Latest Investor Relations publications

-On August 3, 2017 Deutsche Telekom published its financial results for the second quarter 2017.
+On November 9, 2017 Deutsche Telekom published its financial results for the third quarter 2017.

 Invitation and documents